kleinay/QASem/README.md

 [QADiscourse](https://aclanthology.org/2020.emnlp-main.224) annotates intra-sentential discourse relations with question-answer pairs.
 It focus on discourse relations that carry information, rather than specifying structural or pragmatic properties of the realied sentencs.
 Each question starts with one of 17 crafted question prefixes, roughly mapped into PDTB relation senses.

-*Note*: Soon, we will also combine additional layers of QA-based semantic annotations for adjectives and noun modifiers, currently at the stage of ongoing work.
+*Note*: In the future, we will also combine additional layers of QA-based semantic annotations for adjectives and noun modifiers, currently at the stage of ongoing work.

 ## Demo